 The new gobeyond.info digital platform not only provides support throughout the candidacy process, but also acts as a full-fledged content hub, with the aim of offering insights for innovation that encourage a vision which engages with the present while looking ahead to the future.
 The partners, as well as selecting the best ideas, will also play a leading role as innovation thought leaders for their own industries.

-The winners of the second edition last December, which also had two categories, were Wiseair, the smart vase that acts as a distributed, hyperlocal and real time air quality monitor (Social Innovation category), and Plick, the easy-to-use payment system with no IBAN, no app and no limits (Citizen Services category).
+The first three editions of GoBeyond attracted over 400 ideas from across Italy.
+The winner of the first call for ideas was dbGlove, a project to improve the lives of the blind and deafblind.
+The second was won by Wiseair, the smart vase that acts as a distributed, hyperlocal and real time air quality monitor (Social Innovation category), and Plick, the easy-to-use payment system with no IBAN, no app and no limits (Citizen Services category).

 In the third edition, which was brought to a close last December, the winners were Corax, a medical device to help deal with complications from burns in children (Social category), and BionIT labs-Adam’s Hand, the first fully adaptive bionic hand (People category).
 In addition to its success in GoBeyond, BionIT labs-Adam’s Hand has also achieved other significant results, including a positive equity crowdfunding campaign on Mamacrowd and its participation in CES in Las Vegas as one of the top 50 Italian startups at the world’s most influential new product and technology trade show.